jundalisay/reveal/content/_index.md

 - 2022 - 38 pesos

-This will create stability in the economy, different from the current volatile pricing of stocks and oil.
+This will create stability in the economy, different from the fiat system which is based on nothing.

 </small>